Cobalt poisoning: Beer drinker's cardiomyopathy

+Mechanism

 Cobalt in the environment

 Plants, animals, and humans can all be affected by high cobalt concentrations in the environment.
 For plants, the uptake and distribution of cobalt is entirely species-specific.
 In some species of plants, the overaccumulation of cobalt can lead to an iron deficiency.
 This in turn leads to poor growth of the plant as well as leaf loss which overall decreases the amount of oxygen produced by plants during photosynthesis.
 Eventually the deficiency would lead to plant death.
 One such example was seen in an experiment involving the effects of increased cobalt concentration on tomato plants.
 As the dosage of cobalt in the soil surrounding the plants increased, so too did the rate of necrosis of the leaves of the tomato plant.
 Over time this led to an inability of the plant to produce fruit and eventually the plant died.